ArgonneEducation/ai_for_science_teacher_institute/README.md

 </div>
 <br>

  Your codespace should then no longer be Active.
 You can restart your work from this page at any time.
-You might also choose to open the notebooks from JupyterLab using this same menu.

 ## Opening a Codespace in JupyterLab
 Our suggestion is to open the repository in JupyterLab via GitHub Codespaces.
 The content was developed using JupyterLab so some of it will not be as clear with a different platform.